 The Fed staff no longer expects a recession this year.

-Meanwhile, the fiscal deficit in the nine months of the fiscal year showed a growth of 170.4%, being the highest growth since the same period in 2020, when the deficit grew 267.3% in the face of pandemic support measures.
+Meanwhile, the fiscal deficit grew significantly in the first nine months of the fiscal year.
+It increased by 170.4%, marking the highest growth since 2020.
+That year, the deficit rose by 267.3% due to pandemic-related support measures.

-One last piece of information on the economic projection: inflation has decelerated for 12 consecutive months and is expected to close this year at 3% annually.
+Lastly, inflation has shown a positive trend.
+It has decelerated for 12 consecutive months and is projected to end the year at 3% annually.